-13 Issuers based in States that are not signatories to the "Treaty on the Non-Proliferation of Nuclear Weapons" of 1 July 1968 are not considered.
+14 Issuers based in States that are not signatories to the "Treaty on the Non-Proliferation of Nuclear Weapons" of 1 July 1968 are not considered.

-14 For further details about the NACE classification of sectors, please refer to the European Commission's website: https://ec.europa.eu/competition/mergers/cases/index/nace_all.html.
+15 For further details about the NACE classification of sectors, please refer to the European Commission's website: https://ec.europa.eu/competition/mergers/cases/index/nace_all.html.

-#PAI Indicator THRESHOLD Notes energy sources, expressed as a percentage of total energy sources (% expressed as the weighted average) for high climate impact sectors.
-15 for NACE Code E; 10 for NACE Code F; 15 for NACE Code G; 30 for NACE Code H; 15 for NACE Code L; or Share of non-renewable energy production equal to 100%.
+#PAI INDICATOR THRESHOLD Notes Energy consumption intensity by high climate impact sector Share of energy consumption and production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources (% expressed as the weighted average) for high climate impact sectors.
+8,500 for NACE Code B; 40 for NACE Code C; 200 for NACE Code D; 15 for NACE Code E; 10 for NACE Code F; 15 for NACE Code G; 30 for NACE Code H; 15 for NACE Code L; or Share of non-renewable energy production equal to 100%.
 10 Violations of UN Global Compact principles and OECD Guidelines Violations of UN Global Compact principles (UNGC) and Organisation for Economic Cooperation and Development (OECD) Guidelines for multinational enterprises (Global Norms Screening).
 Assessment of significant controversies, i.e. classified as a "Fail" by "MSCI ESG Research" in relation to the following indicators: - the UNGC principles; - the OECD Guidelines; - the International Labour Organisation (ILO); - the UN Guiding Principles on business and human rights (UNGP).
 The ESG & Strategic Activism Structure reviews the information made available by the info-provider "MSCI ESG Research" and bring the list of issuers to be subject to restrictions/exclusions to the attention of the first available ESG Committee.